 - Clean inside and around your sink.
 Try Zum Clean Sink & Surface Scrub, safe on ceramic, porcelain, and faucets.

-- Finally, sweep and mop floors using Sun and Earth Floor Cleaner.
+- Finally, sweep and mop floors using Better Life Floor Cleaner.

 - While you’re cleaning up your chemicals, consider cleaning up your food storage: try glass containers or Bees Wrap to keep plastics out of your home and away from your food.

 - Clear counters and shower of all toiletries, make-up, and appliances.